-Awarded to Huanchen Zuo, board chair of Shanghai Science & Technology Museum (SSTM), who is China’s first Edgie recipient.
+Awarded to Huanchen Zuo, board chair of Shanghai Science & Technology Museum (SSTM), who is China’s first “Edgie” recipient.
 Zuo has led various initiatives to promote science education that have advanced SSTM’s global reputation and extended its reach.
-For example, Enjoying the Sunshine of Science invites 5,000 children of migrant workers to the museum annually, and the Mobile Science Museum brings the museum to Chinese rural areas.
+For example, Enjoying the Sunshine of Science invites 5,000 children of migrant workers to the museum annually, and the Mobile Science Museum brings the museum to rural areas in China.
 Zuo’s dedication to youth education led to the Future Science Star competition and the Shanghai Science Education Innovation Award.
 Zuo has strengthened cooperation between local government leaders to open a new Shanghai Natural History Museum as a branch of SSTM.
 Additionally, she has collaborated with organizations abroad to launch the annual Global Natural History Day and Shanghai International Nature Conservation Week.
 The jury honored Zuo for her visionary leadership and initiatives that will truly change the lives of rural youth in China.

 Leading Edge Award for Leadership in the Field (Nonexecutive Leadership)

 Also awarded to Larry Bell, senior vice president, strategic initiatives, at the Museum of Science, Boston.
 Bell’s leadership has impacted the ways in which visitors engage with science across the science center field.
 At his own museum, Bell implemented a strategic exhibit plan, Science Is an Activity, which took constructivist approaches to offer visitors practice with science thinking skills.
 He later launched Forum programs to engage the public in dialogue about societal impacts of science and technology, and the public’s role in public policy.
-Bell is the principal investigator (PI) of the NISE Net, a National Science Foundation (NSF)–funded initiative that built the field’s capacity to partner with researchers to engage the public in cutting-edge science, engineering, and technology.
+Bell is the principal investigator of the NISE Net, a (U.S.) National Science Foundation–funded initiative that built the field’s capacity to partner with researchers to engage the public in cutting-edge science, engineering, and technology.
 Under Bell’s leadership, the NISE Net has grown to include 350 ISE organizations and over 200 university groups.
 The jury recognized his tireless, forward-thinking leadership that has nurtured growth and collaboration in the field like never before.